kevinhwang91/rnvimr/README.md

 3. execute`:RnvimrSync` to synchronize the `rifle.conf` just modified with Rnvimr.

-Q: I'm Using Mac, this plugin doesn't work for me.
+Q: I'm Using macOS, this plugin doesn't work for me.

 A: Install [Requirements](#Requirements) first, you should install Ranger by `pip3 install ranger-fm` instead of `brew install ranger` because the Ranger installed by brew still using Python2.